wp-e-commerce/Gold-Cart/readme.txt

 ==== Downloading a new version ====

-The New Gold Cart version (2.4) has automatic plugin notification, however any premium upgrades purchased from GetShopped.org can be downloaded at:
+Since version 2.4, Gold Cart has automatic plugin notification, however any premium upgrades purchased from GetShopped.org can be downloaded at:

 http://getshopped.org/extend/premium-upgrades-files/